grandes-ecoles

 Show that if $H$ is a Hadamard matrix of order $n$ greater than or equal to 4, then $n$ is a multiple of 4.
 One may begin by showing that we can assume the first row of $H$ is composed only of 1's and its second row is composed of $n/2$ coefficients equal to 1 then $n/2$ coefficients equal to $-1$.

-Q5 Matrices Diagonalizability and Similarity View
+Q5 Invariant lines and eigenvalues and vectors Diagonalizability and Similarity View

 Let $f$ be a symmetric endomorphism of $\mathbf{R}^n$.
 We denote by $\lambda_1 \leqslant \ldots \leqslant \lambda_n$ the eigenvalues ordered in increasing order of $f$.